LGBTQ history of the Olympic and Paralympic Games: Post-war period

 In 1948, the last artistic events were contested, and the last contemporaneously out Olympian would be seen until 1984.
-Mirroring society and the sporting world at large, the later decades of the 20th century saw significant homophobia as well as lack of sexual education; it has been reported that between 1950 and 1990, "many gay individuals ... thought they were the only gay person in the world," which was also true among male Olympians.
+Mirroring society and the sporting world at large, the later decades of the 20th century saw significant homophobia as well as lack of sexual education; it has been reported that between 1950 and 1990, "many gay individuals ... thought they were the only gay person in the world," a sentiment reported among male Olympians.
 While homosexuality was no longer listed as an illness by the American Psychological Association from 1973, and activism emerged, there was widespread discrimination.
 The 1976 Summer Olympics held in Canada saw a programme called "ville propre", with police raiding gay bars and other known homosexual hang-outs, enforcing conservatism.

 AIDS and Gay Games

-The AIDS epidemic, which officially began in 1981, saw a mixture of responses: from some parties there was more empathy for homosexual and bisexual men, and an outpouring of support; from others, there was an increased fear and vitriol, and sharing of the belief that AIDS was a divine punishment for a gay lifestyle.

-The Gay Games, founded by gay former Olympian Tom Waddell, began in 1982, as a safe space for LGBT+ athletes to compete.
-The acceptance among athletes from the Gay Games is said to have crossed over into the Olympics; also including non-Olympic LGBT+ athletes, the Gay Games showed the world and Olympic movement that there are significant numbers of queer people in sport.
+The AIDS epidemic, which was declared an epidemic in 1981, saw a mixture of responses: from some parties there was more empathy for homosexual and bisexual men, and an outpouring of support; from others, there was an increased fear and vitriol, and sharing of the belief that AIDS was a divine punishment for a gay lifestyle.
+The Gay Games, founded by gay former Olympian Tom Waddell, began in 1982, as a safe space for LGBTQ+ athletes to compete.
+The acceptance among athletes from the Gay Games is said to have crossed over into the Olympics; also including non-Olympic LGBTQ+ athletes, the Gay Games showed the world and Olympic movement that there are significant numbers of queer people in sport.
 Reportedly, being able to see "gay athletes in a highly organised event similar to the Olympic Games" caused attitudes to change in sport.